-How to use Procto-Pak Cream With Perineal Applicator
+How to use Procto-Pak 1 % Topical Cream Perineal Applicator

 Before use, clean the affected area with mild soap and water, rinse well, and pat dry.